OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 ### Querying the price of $ARB through API3

-Here’s an example on how to use an API3 data feed to query the current price of $ARB on-chain.
+Here’s an example of how to use an API3 data feed to query the current price of $ARB on-chain.
 The [API3 market](https://market.api3.org/arbitrum) provides a list of all the dAPIs available across multiple chains including testnets.
 You can go forward and activate the dAPI you want to use.

 API3 provides an npm package with the contracts needed to access their feeds.
 We first install that package in our project: